Policies, Rights, and Responsibilities

 • Prospective students are encouraged to:

-• consult with the Director of Accessible Education regarding potential accommodations at Williams to support a documented disability;
+• consult with the Office of Accessible Education regarding potential accommodations at Williams to support a documented disability;

 • equal access to courses, services, facilities, activities, and programs available through the College;

-• reasonable, appropriate and effective accommodations and/or auxiliary aids determined on a case-by-case basis;
+• reasonable, appropriate and effective accommodations and/or auxiliary aids determined on a case-by-case basis through an interactive process;

 • confidentiality of all information regarding the disability and accommodations; readily available alternative formats of information.